High temperature in children

 How do high temperatures progress in children?

-A high temperature can lead to dehydration.
+Children with a high temperature sweat more.
+This can lead to dehydration.
 Medical attention is needed if the child refuses to drink.
 It may also be required if the following symptoms of dehydration persist:

-A high temperature can sometimes result in a febrile seizure, particularly in children between the ages of 3 months and 5 years.
+Febrile seizures are sometimes possible and most commonly affect children between the ages of 3 months and 5 years.
 A simple febrile seizure can be frightening but is usually harmless and only lasts for a few minutes.
 Despite this, it is still advisable to visit a doctor following a febrile seizure.

 Are childhood diseases dangerous?